osaraivamatheus/introduction_to_ml/README.md

 # Introduction to classification modelling: a kaggle competition

-This repository was created to introduce machine learning modeling process begginers.
+This repository was created to introduce machine learning modeling process to begginers.
 For this purpose, a Kaggle competition is used to explain what are the most classical steps in a classification modelling problem.

-The python scripts and jupyter notebooks created uses many methods from libraries such as [Pandas](https://pandas.pydata.org/), [Numpy](https://numpy.org/) as [Scikit Learn](https://scikit-learn.org/stable/).
+The python scripts and jupyter notebooks created uses many methods from libraries such as [Pandas](https://pandas.pydata.org/), [Numpy](https://numpy.org/) and [Scikit Learn](https://scikit-learn.org/stable/).
 To install all of these dependencies run the code:

 ```bash
     pip install -r requirements.txt
 ```

-To all of this make sense to the reader, please follow these reading order:
+For a clear understanding experience please follow these reading order:

 1. This Readme file.
 2. [EDA notebook](https://github.com/osaraivamatheus/titanic_with_Sklearn/blob/main/EDA.ipynb).